RichardBean/IEEE-Predict-Optimize-Challenge/README.md

 It was only on 1 Oct that I learned that the "Optim_eval" output was supposed to correspond exactly with the leaderboard result.
 Prior to this I thought this software was only a guide for competitors to evaluate their results and test validity.

 After that I started messaging the organizers about time zone problems and the missing value problems.
-Also there were spammers and the leaderboard crashed regularly, which was quite frustrating for me.
+Also there were spammers and the leaderboard crashed regularly, which was quite frustrating for me and probably everyone else.

 There were also bugs in the leaderboard evaluation causing some submissions to be evaluated as "worse" which was discouraging and wasted a lot of time.
 Several other bugs were corrected on Oct 21.